 It is my great pleasure to welcome you to Kendrick School.
-Thank you for your interest in our Teacher of English vacancy.
+Thank you for your interest in our History Teacher with RS role.

 Kendrick School is an 11-18 selective girls' school with academy status.
 It has a local and national reputation as an outstanding school and has an impressive record of achievement as a centre of excellence for girls' education.